History of the American legal profession: Jewish lawyers

 Prior to the New Deal, many top law firms hired few if any Jews, even Jewish law review editors.
 For instance, future Supreme Court justice Felix Frankfurter was the first Jew hired by one New York firm.
 A 1937 survey found that Jewish lawyers in NY were paid less than 80% as much as non-Jewish lawyers.
 It also found that Jews have difficulty getting hired by law firms, so most (68%) had their own solo or small firms.
 They were also limited to "the least lucrative types of clientele and fields of law practice."

 Jewish lawyers also faced an uphill climb for judicial appointments, even after Louis Brandeis (1916) and Benjamin N. Cardozo (1932) were appointed to the Supreme Court.

-Jewish lawyers began to establish their own firms, which became increasingly successful as the 20th century progressed.
+Jewish lawyers were often discriminated against and were not hired by many major law firms of the time.
+These lawyers began to establish their own firms, which became increasingly successful as the 20th century progressed.
 Major law firms established by Jews attained elite status in dealing with top-ranked corporations.
 As late as 1950, there was not a single large law firm started by Jews in New York City.
 By 1965, however, six of the 20 largest firms were founded by Jews, and by 1980, four of the ten largest were founded by Jewish lawyers.

 Diversity in the judiciary

-The first Jewish Supreme Court Justice was Louis Brandeis, appointed by Woodrow Wilson over significant opposition.
 Franklin D. Roosevelt appointed the first Black federal judge, William H. Hastie in 1937.
-Reynaldo G. Garza, a protégé of Lyndon B. Johnson, was appointed as the first Hispanic federal judge in 1961.
+Reynaldo G. Garza, a protégé of Lyndon B. Johnson, was appointed as first Hispanic federal judge in 1961.
 Lyndon Johnson appointed Thurgood Marshall as the first Black Justice on the Supreme Court in 1967.
 He was best known for his 1954 arguments as First-Director counsel in the overturning of segregation in schools in Brown v.
 Board of Education.
-When Marshall retired, George Bush appointed Black lawyer and former chairman of the U.S. Equal Employment Opportunity Commission (1982–1990) and judge in the United States Court of Appeals for the District of Columbia Circuit (1990–1991), Clarence Thomas, to the Supreme Court, who was confirmed in October 1991 by the U.S. senate.
+When Marshall retired, George Bush appointed a conservative Black lawyer and former Chairman of the United States Equal Employment Opportunity Commission (1982-1990) and judge in the United States Court of Appeals for the District of Columbia Circuit (1990-1991), Clarence Thomas, to the Supreme Court.
+He was confirmed in October of 1991 by the U.S senate.
 In 2009, President Barack Obama appointed Sonia Sotomayor, a woman of Puerto Rican origin, to the Supreme Court.
-She has the distinction of being the first Supreme Court Justice of Hispanic origin.
+She has the distinction of being its first Hispanic Justice.